 We will then visit Tauride Palace, one of the oldest and largest palaces in St. Petersburg.
 It was built by Catherine the Great.
 This was the site where the revolutionary provisional government was formed in 1917.

-Visit to the Apartment Museum of the Alliluevs, or ‘Lenin’s secret flat’ was home to Sergey Allileuv, a Russian revolutionary and his daughter Nadezhda Allilueva, Stalin’s second wife.
+Visit the Apartment Museum of the Alliluevs, or ‘Lenin’s secret flat’ was home to Sergey Allileuv, a Russian revolutionary, and his daughter Nadezhda Alliluyeva, Stalin’s second wife.
 Allileuv was also a participant in the October 1917 Revolution.
 The Allileuv’s provided refuge to Lenin and Stalin when both were fugitives.

 We’ll then visit Uprising Square with its imposing Soviet monument, called so due to the numerous political uprisings and protests that have occurred there.

 Dinner and overnight in Saint Petersburg.

 After breakfast, we indulge in the Tsarist history of Saint Petersburg.